THE NEW WEST STAND

 - a Sport for Change Centre – outside of Saracens match days the Media Centre will be used by the Saracens Sport Foundation as a Sport for Change Centre.
 This facility will enable the charity to expand its award winning work and help change the lives of more local people through the power of sport.

-- a Community Garden – through the work of the Saracens Sport Foundation, a Community Garden will be developed at Allianz Park providing a platform to bring about positive change amongst specific target groups within our community.
+- a Community Garden – through the work of the Saracens Sport Foundation, a Community Garden will be developed providing a platform to bring about positive change amongst specific target groups within our community.
 These groups will include adults suffering mental illness, young people with learning disabilities and local school children.

 Designed to comply with both the standards required by the Rugby Football Union and Sport England for Rugby and Athletics, it will be of similar size and scale to the existing East Stand and will be designed to be sympathetic to its Greenbelt setting.
 Timber cladding, green walls, bronze coloured cladding and glazing have been selected to provide a natural colour palette that allows the building to blend in with its stunning parkland environment.